21b6008/zc-3201-202308-group-project/README.md

 2. Go to File and click “Build Settings”.
 3. Under “Scenes In Build”, tick “Scenes/SampleScene” for the built scene to be viewed in the later built mobile application.
 4. Under “Platform”, click Android.
+5. Click "Switch Platform" to switch to the Android build.
 5. Click “Build” to build the mobile application apk into your disk under preferred name.

 ### Running built Unity Android Mobile Application apk on Android Mobile Phone: